 This year saw the release of a new Government Tourism Strategy.
 It sits alongside the industry’s own updated framework, Tourism 2025 & Beyond.
 Chris and Iain will discuss what priority actions need to be taken by industry and government to ensure a successful and sustainable tourism future.

 |10.55am – Iwi involvement with tourism

-The Government Tourism Strategy includes an area of focus on achieving better tourism outcomes by improving partnerships with Māori tourism enterprise, iwi, hapū and tangata whenua.
-To do so, as an industry we need to work more actively with iwi.
-We’ve invited several iwi representatives to join us and share their journeys thus far, along with their goals and aspirations for the future.
-They’ll also share their thoughts on how we as an industry need to approach working together – mahi tahi.
+The Government Tourism Strategy identifies that better tourism outcomes are possible by improving partnerships with Māori tourism enterprise, iwi, hapū and tangata whenua.
+As an industry we need to work more actively with iwi.
+Our panel will bring iwi and operator perspectives together for a discussion on working together – mahi tahi.